 Work in Progress

-I paint directly onto the chosen surface without doing any sketching first.
+I often paint directly onto the chosen surface without doing any sketching first.
 I like to mark the larger shapes before zoning in on the details.
-If you’ve seen my animal paintings before, you’ll know that I don’t aim for photorealism, but instead try to get a general feeling and impression of the character of the animal I’m painting.
+If you’ve seen my animal paintings before, you’ll know that I don’t aim for photorealism.
+Instead, I try to get a general feeling and impression of the character of the animal I’m painting.
 Realistic colours are a rarity for me, so if I paint your lovely black dog for you, you will see greens or blues in the black fur of your pet portrait…

 Next I marked in some rough shapes, mainly blocks of colour, mapped out to get the proportions right.
 I use my own photographs and sketches as reference material.

 I continue adding more colour and detail, often leaving the painting for a few days between sessions so that I can spot any mistakes and correct them.
 It also allows me to take the painting in a different direction, perhaps changing the colours completely.
 Acrylic paint dries quite quickly, and here you can see that I introduced some greens.
 I mixed my turquoise blue and cadmium yellow on the canvas – I hadn’t intended this so I left the painting for a while to consider what to do next….